ESAFastPrototyping/WebWorldWind-X/README.md

 ### satellite.js

-This repository includes a copy of satellite.js release by its author as follows.
+This repository includes a copy of satellite.js released by its author as follows.

 Copyright (C) 2013 Shashwat Kandadai, UCSC Jack Baskin School of Engineering